ericardomuten/undergraduate-thesis-2016/README.md

 - *Development of Reinforcement Learning Based Controller for Electric Vehicle Energy Management with Hybrid Energy Storage System* by Arya Syaefulah Farsya and Thoriq Fauzan Ariandi.
 - [*Battery System Degradation Modelling for Two-Wheel Electric Vehicle based on Machine Learning*](https://github.com/ammarakila17/tugas_akhir) by [Ammar Akila Azhar](https://www.linkedin.com/in/ammar-akila-azhar-36853a159/) and [Faishal Rafi Elian](https://www.linkedin.com/in/faishal-rafi-elian/).
 - *Modeling and Simulation of Battery Energy Storage System for Voltage Regulation in Smart Microgrid* by M Daya Imannata and Timotius Pratama Tjahja.
+- *Design and Analysis of On-Grid Solar Power Plant as a Function of Peak Load Shaving* by Alief Widjoseno Damar Persada and Muhamad Riezar Satria Sheba.
 <!-- ** by Hanafi Kusumayudha and Salsabila. -->
 <!-- ** by Diana Vitonia and Meilisa Dewi Kharisma. -->